powerlink/Rest-API/README.md

 **end-with** | find if the string end with the string | "query": "(idnumber **end-with** 1234567)" **not-start-with** | find if the string not start with the string | "query": "(idnumber **not-start-with** 1234567)" **not-end-with** | find if the string not end with the string | "query": "(idnumber **not-end-with** 1234567)"

+Combining the AND and OR Conditions

+**Note**

++ AND & OR conditions allow you to test multiple conditions.
++ Don't forget the order of operation parentheses!